omkarcloud/google-maps-scraper/README.md

 ### ❓ On macOS, Google Chrome is not opening when I run the app.
 What should I do?

-This is a known macOS-specific issue.
-We expect to resolve it by December 2026.
-As a workaround, **close this app** and Chrome will open normally.
+This is a known issue specific to macOS.
+We expect it to be fixed by December 2026.

+**To resolve the problem:**
+- **Close this app**
+- or **restart your computer**.

+After that, Google Chrome will launch normally.

 ### ❓ Can you tell me about the Done For You service?